sama-cc/Phase-2-Project/README.md

 ## Support

-If you have any questions regarding how PokeComparer is used or encounter any issues please feel free to contact me using the contact information below.
+If you have any questions regarding how Genshin Team Comparer is used or encounter any issues please feel free to contact me using the contact information below.

 Email: sam.camhi@gmail.com